jsitera/MC-RCON-MQTT/README.md

 - Even the plants in the greenhouse can change its look based on the actual temperature (the script issues appropriate clone command).
 - As a bonus a rain sensor is used.
 If the rain sensor detects moisture it starts raining in the Minecraft world.
 - **Joystick support.** Let's play with object in Minecraft controlled by joystick connected to ESP.

+# Sending commands to the Minecraft via web page
+For JavaScript webpage to send MQTT message to Minecraft server please see https://github.com/jsitera/MC-MQTT-web